-Here's what you need to know if you want to hike a Via Ferrata trail:
+What you need to know to hike a Dolomites Via Ferrata trail:

 There are trails for every level of hiker.
 There are over 80 Via Ferrata trails in the Dolomites, with difficulty levels of 1 – 5, Level One being an easy walk and Level Five requiring climbing skills.
 There are actually a couple different rating systems, and here’s a great explanation of the Via Ferrata trails rating systems.